-- Ensure that development identifies and considers biophysical and heritage assets within the Plan Area. - Minimize the disturbance caused by development to the topography, landscape features, wildlife habitat, ecological network/wildlife corridors and water resources of the Plan Area through sensitive design that adapts to the natural environment. - Support development that preserves wetlands, watercourses, and riparian areas within the Plan Area. - Conserve or replant native and adapted species. - Protect and enhance existing natural amenities and key vistas across Bearspaw.
+- Ensure that development identifies and considers biophysical and heritage assets within the Plan Area. - Minimize the disturbance caused by development to the topography, landscape features, wildlife habitat and water resources of the Plan Area through sensitive design that adapts to the natural environment. - Support development that preserves wetlands, watercourses, and riparian areas within the Plan Area. - Conserve or replant native and adapted species. - Protect and enhance existing natural amenities and key vistas across Bearspaw.